 Leuwam Tesfai

-Deputy Executive Director for Energy and Climate Policy, California Public Utilities Commission
+Executive Director, California Public Utilities Commission

 2023 C3E Government Award Winner

-Since joining the CPUC in 2011, Tesfai has held various significant roles, including Advisor to former Commissioner Liane Randolph and in the CPUC’s Legal, Energy and Administrative Law Judge Divisions.
-Throughout her tenure, she has demonstrated leadership across a spectrum of issues, including clean energy procurement, transmission development, climate adaptation, reliability, energy efficiency, transportation electrification, complex energy finance and rate recovery, and distributed energy resources.
-She has also represented the State of California before the Federal Energy Regulatory Commission.
+Since joining the CPUC in 2011, Tesfai has held various significant roles, including Chief of Staff and Legal Advisor to Commissioner Genevieve Shiroma, Advisor to former Commissioner Liane Randolph, and in the CPUC’s Legal, Energy and Administrative Law Judge Divisions.
+Throughout her tenure, she has demonstrated leadership across a spectrum of issues, including clean energy procurement, transmission development, energy affordability, climate adaptation, reliability, energy efficiency, transportation electrification, complex energy finance and rate recovery, and distributed energy resources.
+She has also represented the State of California before the Federal Energy Regulatory Commission and Department of Energy.

 In 2021, Tesfai earned recognition from Public Utilities Fortnightly, receiving a Top Innovator Award for her exceptional leadership in shaping groundbreaking microgrid policies.
 With a background in the private sector, she has contributed to the advancement of renewable energy markets, siting and permitting generation facilities, and commercialization of clean energy technologies.